What is Vet Cold Laser Therapy?

 Cold laser therapy uses LEDs (also known as light-emitting diodes) or low-intensity lasers to help relieve pain, stimulate cell recovery, and improve the efficacy of your dog or cat's natural healing processes.

-Several conditions have been shown to improve with the use of laser therapy including muscle and joint pain, arthritis symptoms, and muscle spasms.
+Several conditions have been shown to improve with the use of cold laser therapy for dogs including muscle and joint pain, arthritis symptoms, and muscle spasms.

 The Cold Laser Therapy Treatment Process

-Cold laser therapy treatments involve the movement of a handheld laser wand back and forth over the injured or affected part of your pet's body that is causing them health issues.
+Cold laser therapy treatments for dogs & cats involve the movement of a handheld laser wand back and forth over the injured or affected part of your pet's body that is causing them health issues.

 Your dog or cat will feel a relaxing and pleasant warm feeling in the area receiving treatment and likely will find the experience enjoyable.
 At our hospitals, cold laser therapy sessions generally last between 20 and 30 minutes.